bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 for example.
 A full list of all available settings and how to change them is available at :ref:`bokeh.settings`.

-Some of most commonly used settings are:
+Some of most useful settings are:

 * ``browser`` (environment variable ``BOKEH_BROWSER``): Set this configuration value to the browser you want Bokeh to use (for example when calling